 Today, hardwood flooring is far more affordable – made possible by improved manufacturing processes and streamlined supply chains.
 Despite this, which hardwoods are more affordable remains an extremely relevant question.

-In this blog article, we’re exploring price points for various forms of hardwood flooring and comparing them against the average costs of bamboo flooring.
+In this blog article, we’re exploring price points for various forms of hardwood flooring and comparing them against the average costs.
 Most importantly, we want to know

 Is Bamboo Flooring Expensive?

 You’ll be pleased to know the answer is a positive, no!
-Compared to traditional hardwoods (such as oak, walnut and mahogany), bamboo is far more affordable (ranging in price from $3-$6 per square foot from reliable online retailers), and lasts far longer.
-For example, strand woven bamboo floors rarely if ever need to be refinished under residential traffic conditions due to their hardness and the longevity of aluminum oxide finishes.
+Compared to traditional hardwoods (such as oak, walnut, and mahogany), bamboo is (ranging in price from $3-$6 per square foot from reliable online retailers), and lasts far longer.
+For example, the strand is woven bamboo floors rarely if ever need to be refinished under residential traffic conditions due to their hardness and the longevity of aluminum oxide finishes.

 Bamboo flooring is relatively inexpensive when compared to hardwood.
 So you can see just how affordable this elegant and eco-friendly flooring really is – take a look at the cost of bamboo flooring here.

 Lifespan and Durability of Hardwood Flooring – The Facts

 The question about where different hardwoods fall on the spectrum between ‘cheap’ and ‘expensive’ is made more complex by the fact that each has a different lifespan.